Tobiemma/python-project/ui/Main-menu-screen.md

 ✨Welcome to tila generator✨

-1. Generate a Klassur Orientiert Datenbank
+1. Generate a Database
-2. Delete a Generated Datenbank
+2. Delete a generated Database
 3. Exit